ember-learn/guides-source/guides/v3.15.0/components/conditional-content.md

 </h4>
 ```

-If the `<Username>` tag doesn't specify a `@localTime` argument, we'll end up
+If the `<Username>` tag doesn't specify a `@localTime` argument, we will see an extra, incomplete text, `their local time is `, on the screen.
-with some extra unneeded text in the output.

-What we need is a way to only include the local time text if `@localTime` exists.
-We can do this with an `if`:
+What we need is a way to display the local time if `@localTime` exists.
+We can do this with an `if`.

 ```handlebars {data-filename="app/components/username.hbs"}
 <h4 class="username">